hipay/hipay-docs/hipay-enterprise-sdk-js_3/3-Reference.md

 The SDK is exposed as a function in a global variable named `HiPay`.

-### HiPay(options)
+### HiPay (options)

-Once the SDK included on your page, you can use the `HiPay` global variable to initialize the SDK.
+Once the SDK is included on your page, you can use the `HiPay` global variable to initialize the SDK.

 ```js